 To date, although there has been some negative impact on our business and operations, including, for example, slowed clinical trial enrollment, we have been able to mitigate against more severe impacts of the COVID-19 pandemic on our business and operations.
 However, the COVID-19 pandemic could have a more significant negative impact on our business in the future depending on the depth of the effects and the duration of the crisis.
 In response to the COVID-19 pandemic, we have been focused on keeping our employees safe, continuing patients on trials, and maintaining our manufacturing capabilities and research efforts.
 The COVID-19 pandemic and its variants continue to evolve and we continue to monitor our business very closely to try and mitigate any potential impacts.
 We expect the pandemic to continue to have some near-term impact on the initiation of new studies and on clinical trial enrollment.
 Significant delays in the timing of our clinical trials and in regulatory reviews could adversely affect our ability to commercialize the product candidates in our pipeline.
-We are classified as a government contractor and are required to comply with Executive Order 14042.
-The contract terms include the requirement that all our employees that may be on site at the same location as any employee supporting the government contract be fully vaccinated against COVID-19, unless legally entitled to an accommodation due to a disability or religious belief, practice or observance.
-In anticipation of deadlines associated with the contract terms and Executive Order 14042, we implemented a company-wide vaccination requirement by the end of 2021, with certain exceptions.
-To date, we do not believe our vaccination requirement has resulted in workforce attrition nor will it result in material difficulty securing future labor needs.
-If attrition is significant, our business could be adversely affected.
+We are classified as a government contractor and were required to comply with Executive Order 14042, which the federal government has indicated it is not currently enforcing.
+Should the federal government reinstate a vaccination requirement for contractors, we may be required to implement an additional company-wide vaccination requirement for all employees, with certain exceptions.
+To date, we do not believe our 2021 vaccination requirement resulted in other than minimal workforce attrition nor did it result in material difficulty securing labor needs.
+If we reinstitute a vaccination or vaccination booster requirement, and associated attrition is significant, our business could be adversely affected.